neurodebian/neurodebian/sphinx/faq.rst

 Debian, Debian, Debian -- What about Ubuntu?
 --------------------------------------------

-  NeuroDebian offers backported binary package for recent Ubuntu releases whenever possible.
+  NeuroDebian offers backported binary packages for recent Ubuntu releases whenever possible.
 However, since Ubuntu is a rather thin shell around Debian it is more efficient to spend time packaging for Debian.
 After the appearance of new packages in Debian, Ubuntu typically synchronizes them quickly and